Appia Completes Lidar and Orthophoto Survey over PCH Ionic Clay Target IV Project Area, Goias, Brazil

 "Orthophotos are essential for the efficient management of our drill campaign as they provide high-resolution and accurate visual information with maximum detail," stated Fabricio Santos, Appia's Geophysics and Processes Manager.
 "Furthermore, LiDAR surveying provides a highly accurate contribution to terrain modeling, which is essential to ensure the accuracy of the geological model."

-Metro Cúbico Engenharia LTDA has been working in Brazil since 2012, and is headquartered in São Paulo.
-Metro is made up of a multidisciplinary technical team with professionals with more than 20 years of experience in various technological areas (Fixed Laser Scanner, Mobile Laser Scanner, Mapping with Drone or UAV, Georadar - Geo Penetrating Radar - GPR, Conventional Topographic Survey, Specialized Industrial Topography) among others.
+Metro C?bico Engenharia LTDA has been working in Brazil since 2012, and is headquartered in S?o Paulo.
+Metro is made up of a multidisciplinary technical team with professionals with more than 20 years of experience in various technological areas (Fixed Laser Scanner, Mobile Laser Scanner, Mapping with Drone or UAV, Georadar ?
+Geo Penetrating Radar ?
+GPR, Conventional Topographic Survey, Specialized Industrial Topography) among others.

 Background on the PCH Project